chigix/js-macro/README.md

-# js-macro
+# js-macro (Moddable Solution)

-A JavaScript Solution for AZ-Macro Keyboard
+A JavaScript Solution for AZ-Macro Keyboard using Moddable.